 One of the advantages of a high quality purified fish oil supplement is that you can reduce your exposure to some of the toxins found in seafood – however low quality fish oils can actually increase your risk.

 Some non-seafood options include nuts, seeds, plant-based oils (i.e. olive oil), and some animal based products like eggs and meat if they were raised in a particular way (i.e. grass-fed).
 Just be aware that while some of these foods do contain Omega-3’s, they can also contain a lot of Omega-6’s so may not be that effective in restoring the proper balance of Omega-3 and Omega-6’s.
-The link below includes a table of foods high in Omega-3’s and low in Omega-6’s.
+The table below identifies foods high in Omega-3’s and low in Omega-6’s that would be good for restoring a proper balance of Omega-3’s and Omega-6’s.

 Again, one of the advantages of a high purity concentrated Omega-3 supplement is that you can increase your Omega-3’s without the added Omega-6’s to help correct the imbalance from excessive Omega-6’s.